team-telnyx/ivr-demo-python/README.md

 ### Run

-Run the app with the PHP servering on port 8000
+Run the app with the Flask servering on port 5000

 ```
 python app.py